Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/index.md

 ## Diagnosing a rooting hazards failure

-Click on the `H` build link, select the "Artifacts" pane on the bottom left, and download the `public/build/hazards.txt.gz` file.
+Click on the `H` build link, select the "Artifacts" pane on the bottom left, and download the `public/build/hazards.txt.gz` and `public/build/hazards.html.gz` files.
+The HTML file is most useful when running the analysis locally, since it will link to the exact parts of the code in question, but it's easier to talk about the text file here.

-Example snippet:
+Example snippet from `hazards.txt`:

     Function 'jsopcode.cpp:uint8 DecompileExpressionFromStack(JSContext*, int32, int32, class JS::Handle<JS::Value>, int8**)' has unrooted 'ed' of type 'ExpressionDecompiler' live across GC call 'uint8 ExpressionDecompiler::decompilePC(uint8*)' at js/src/jsopcode.cpp:1866
         js/src/jsopcode.cpp:1866: Assume(74,75, !__temp_23*, true)